google/applied-computing-series/ac1/_sources/basic_descriptive_statistics/minimum_and_maximum.rst

     * -1 causes ``MATCH`` to assume that the range is sorted in descending order and return the smallest value greater than or equal to ``search_key``

-To practice using ``MATCH``, suppose a company called CandyData handed you the :ref:`here<halloween_candy>` dataset with information about various Halloween candies and asks you to find out which of the candies is most expensive.
+To practice using ``MATCH``, suppose a company called CandyData handed you the `Halloween Candy`_ dataset with information about various Halloween candies and asks you to find out which of the candies is most expensive.
 You know that you need to find the row with the highest value in the Price Percent column, so you can use the ``MATCH`` function!

 Now we must start filling in the inputs for ``MATCH``.
 The first input is the value you’re searching for.
 You’re looking for the maximum value in the column,